 Look at this page for other ideas to display your collection in containers for succulents.

 Many succulents perform better in a small pot, just large enough for the top growth to appear balanced.
-The risk here is that the top growth can be top heavy, and topple the pot; use a heavier type of pot, either terracotta clay, or hypertufa to give it more heft.

 Many succulents are quite happy crammed in to a group container, where they flourish in close contact with each other.